jmassardo/jmassardo.github.io/_posts/2018-04-06-Pipelining Chef with Jenkins.md

   ```

   * Once the `Jenkinsfile` is created, create a new pipeline in Jenkins for each cookbook.
 If the permissions are set correctly in Jenkins, this task can be delegated to the BU further reducing the necessity for outside intervention.
-* Last but certainly not least, Inspec profiles.
+* Last but certainly not least, InSpec profiles.
 Profiles follow the standard processes just like cookbooks with the only difference being the function called in the `Jenkinsfile`.

 ``` groovy
 // Jenkinsfile